fccapria/myArchInstaller/README.md

 # myArchInstaller

-Per rendere eseguibile l'installer usare il comando chmod +x installer.sh
+To launch the installer make it executable with chmod +x installer.sh

+--Added some options.